Olive oil nutritional fact

 • Improving glucose homeostasis

 However, the health benefits of olive oil are no longer attributed exclusively to monounsaturated fats.
 Olive oil also contains polyunsaturated fats such as alpha-linolenic acid (omega-3 fatty acid) and linoleic acid (omega-6 fatty acid) (Montserrat-de la Paz et al., 2016; Piroddi et al., 2016; Huth et al ., 2015).
 These two polyunsaturated fatty acids are essential for the human body.
-Essential means that the body cannot produce the fatty acids on its own, but they must be supplied with food (Piroddi et al., 2016; Scoditti et al., 2014).
+Essential means that the body cannot produce the fatty acids independently but must be supplied with food (Piroddi et al., 2016; Scoditti et al., 2014).

 Polyphenols